 You have selected one of Alaska’s most scenic, pristine, historic communities to visit.
 Sitka is absolutely beautiful.
 The area offers nearly all of the amenities and conveniences available elsewhere including an Alaska Marine Highway ferry terminal and an airport served by Alaska Airlines, a major west coast airline home based in Seattle.

-Sitka’s location, on the outside of the Inside Passage, and on the west coast of Baranof Island in the eastern Gulf of Alaska, presents a gemlike setting with hundreds of emerald islets dotting the nutrient-rich seascape.
+Sitka’s location on the outside of the Inside Passage and on the west coast of Baranof Island presents a gemlike setting with hundreds of emerald islets dotting the nutrient-rich seascape.

 Back to Top